-8.3 Test Case Settings
+8.4 Test Case Settings

-If the preset test case status and result do not meet your actual requirements, you can add other status and results as required.
+If the preset test case fields do not meet your actual requirements, you can customize fields.

-- Step 1 Log in to the CodeArts homepage, search for your target project, and click the project name to access the project. - Step 2 In the navigation pane, choose Settings > Testing. - Step 3 On the Test Case Settings tab page, click Add Status or Add Result and configure the new case status and result as required.
+- Step 1 Log in to the CodeArts homepage, search for your target project, and click the project name to access the project. - Step 2 In the navigation pane, choose Settings > Testing.